Saint Patrick's Day: Other European countries

 Sarajevo, the capital city of Bosnia and Herzegovina has an Irish expatriate community.
 The community established the Sarajevo Irish Festival in 2015, which is held for three days around and including Saint Patrick's Day.
 The festival organizes an annual parade, hosts Irish theatre companies, screens Irish films and organizes concerts of Irish folk musicians.
 The festival has hosted numerous Irish artists, filmmakers, theatre directors and musicians such as Conor Horgan, Ailis Ni Riain, Dermot Dunne, Mick Moloney, Chloë Agnew and others.

 Although it is not a national holiday in Lithuania, the Vilnia River is dyed green every year on the Saint Patrick's Day in the capital Vilnius.

 Norway has had a Saint Patrick's Day parade in Oslo since 2000, first organized by Irish expatriates living in Norway, and partially coordinated with the Irish embassy in Oslo.

 While Saint Patrick's Day in Switzerland is commonly celebrated on 17 March with festivities similar to those in neighbouring central European countries, it is not unusual for Swiss students to organise celebrations in their own living spaces on Saint Patrick's Eve.
 Most popular are usually those in Zurich's Kreis 4.
 Traditionally, guests also contribute with beverages and dress in green.

+In Germany since 1996 the city of Munich holds a parade on the weekend before the 17th of March, which has turned into one of the biggest St. Patrck's Day celebrations in continental Europe.
+In 2026, 30 years after the first parade, around 70 groups comprising together of 1,500 participants marched in the parade and attracted 45,000 spectators.